rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-item.md

 ## 9.4.34 Specific items and copy numbers

 <a name="9.4.34.1">9.4.34.1</a> Record the names of persons or institutions associated with specific items, and copy numbers.
-See [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) ([9.3.35](/DCRMR/additional-notes/Note-on-manifestation/#9335-limitation-statements)) for recording limitation statements.
+See [Note on manifestation, 9.3.35](/DCRMR/additional-notes/Note-on-manifestation/#9335-limitation-statements)) for recording limitation statements.

 >Example:
 ><CITE>LC has no. 20</CITE>